-Northern cardinals (Cardinalis cardinalis) are frequent visitors at bird feeders and inhabit areas such as backyards, parks, woodlots and forest edges.
+Northern cardinals (Cardinalis cardinalis) are frequent visitors to bird feeders and inhabit areas such as backyards, parks, woodlots, and forest edges.

 Black-capped chickadees (Poecile atricapillus) can be found in any habitat that has trees or woody shrubs, from forests and woodlots to neighborhoods and parks and sometimes weedy fields and cattail marshes.
 They also frequently nest in birch or alder trees.